ScottLogic/blog/_posts/2025-01-09-playwright-visual-testting.markdown

 Mocking data is another important piece of the puzzle.
 Originally, we started out by simply extracting a JSON object and then exporting it from a helper file.
 This ended up being quite hefty in terms of actual code (sometimes reaching four thousand lines of mocked data for a test item).
 We then cut down on unnecessary code by using overridden interfaces.
-Using Playwright Mocks we were able to

 ```
 interface forecastAPIResponse {